-- Fishing mortality in the Centrostephanus rodgersii fishery is represented by the use of catch (tonnes) as a proxy.
-In the most recent 2020/21 season, the annual catch in Tasmania increased to 497 tonnes, the second highest catch in the history of the fishery.
-The region with the highest catch is St Helens, consistent with previous years. - There is no evidence of biomass depletion through the observed catch rates, however the standardised catch rate appears to have levelled off when examining the whole east coast and has dropped slightly in the most heavily fished blocks in the northeast.
-In addition, the mean depth of the fishery has increased over time, suggesting depletion of stock in the shallower depths. - Biomass in the Centrostephanus rodgersii fishery is indicated by two methods: extrapolation from counts obtained from fishery-independent transect surveys; and trends in catch per unit effort (CPUE).
-Biomass assessed by fishery independent transect data has increased over the last two decades.
-State-wide CPUE has not decreased over the span of the fishery from the first 2008/2009 season to the most recent 2020/2120 season even in the most heavily fished blocks.
+- Fishing mortality in the Centrostephanus rodgersii fishery is represented by annual catch (tonnes) as a proxy.
+In the most recent 2021/22 season, the annual catch in Tasmania was 494 tonnes, making the total 1911 tonnes over the last 4 years of the fishery.
+The region with the highest catch is St Helens, consistent with previous years. - Despite high catches in recent years, there is no evidence of depletion of urchins through fishing.
+The standardised catch rate appears to have levelled off over the last few seasons.
+In addition, the mean depth of the fishery has increased over time, suggesting depletion of stock in the shallower depths.
+Shift in effort to different regions has been influenced by changes to the catch subsidy program so this can't be interpreted as evidence of stock depletion by fishing. - Biomass in the Centrostephanus rodgersii fishery is indicated by two methods: extrapolation from counts obtained from fishery-independent transect surveys; and trends in catch per unit effort (CPUE).
+Biomass assessed by fishery-independent transect data has increased over the last two decades.
+State-wide CPUE has not decreased over the span of the fishery from the first 2008/2009 season to the most recent 2021/22 season even in the most heavily fished blocks. - The fishery is assessed as sustainable because biomass appears to be above that which would affect recruitment and because fishing mortality is not likely to cause recruitment overfishing.
+There is evidence that recruitment in Tasmania is decoupled from Tasmanian biomass with larvae likely originating from interstate.

-STOCK Tasmanian Longspined sea urchin fishery INDICATORS Catch, effort, CPUE trends and transects.
+STOCK Tasmanian Longspined Sea Urchin fishery INDICATORS Catch, effort, CPUE trends and transects.

 C. rodgersii has been harvested commercially in Tasmania since 2009.
-The annual catch remained below 100 tonnes for the first 10 years of the fishery, but in 2017 increased markedly, averaging around 500 tonnes for the last 3 seasons with 497 tonnes for the most recent 2020/21 season.
-To date there is no evidence of widespread decrease in biomass when comparing catch rates over time, and only the slightest decrease in annual catch rate in the most heavily blocks around St Helens in the northeast of the state.
+The annual catch remained below 100 tonnes for the first 9 years of the fishery but has increased to 494 tonnes for the most recent 2021/22 season, totalling 1911 tonnes for the last 4 seasons combined.
+To date there is no evidence of a decrease in biomass when comparing catch rates over time, even in the most heavily fished blocks around St Helens in the northeast of the state.
+The link between catch rate and abundance is known to be unclear in dive fisheries due to hyperstability.
+This is because at high stock density the abundance of urchins is less limiting on catch rate than the logistics of diving operations.
+Any possible declines in catch rate may be further masked by serial depletion with divers shifting to new areas.

-Catch rates would not necessarily decline as biomass falls because divers can shift to new areas.
 A recent survey of the commercial divers has suggested that in some areas divers have been forced into deeper waters by using Nitrox to sustain high catch rates (Cresswell et al. 2019).
 This is supported by the data; the mean depth of the fishery has increased over time, suggesting depletion of stock in the shallower depths.
-Fisheries-independent surveys indicate that biomass increased between 2001 and 2017 on the east coast of Tasmania, during which period only small fishing catches were taken from 2009 onwards.
-The survey showed a general trend of highest biomass/densities in the northeast to the lowest in the southeast (Johnson et al. 2005, Ling and Keane 2018).
-Given that this species is not endemic to Tasmania and has a negative impact on the ecosystem here, a depleting status for the fishery may be desired.
-This is supported by our observed latitudinal trend in catch rates, which clearly decrease from north to south.
+Fisheries-independent surveys are underway and will provide stock information unaffected by catch rate biases.